dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ]
 ```

-Define the following three factory methods in `app.module.ts`:
+Define the following three [factory providers](https://angular.io/guide/dependency-injection-providers#using-factory-providers) in your application's `app.module.ts`:

- 1. Return a function that calls `AppInitService`'s method `Init` and return its return value which is a `Promise`.
+ 1. Provide a function that calls `AppInitService`'s method `Init` and returns its return value which is a `Promise`.
    Angular waits for this `Promise` to be resolved.
    The `Promise` will be resolved once the configuration file has been fetched and its contents have been assigned.
  1. Get the config from the `AppInitService` instance and provide it as `DspApiConfigToken`.